riconaef/Capstone-Project/README.md

 The first file involves the Investigation/Cleaning of the data and the Unsupervised Learning steps.

-The second file describe the
+The second file describes the Supervised Learning procedure and prepares the file for the kaggle competition.

 ## Results<a name="results"></a>